 Granted: volleyball, barbecues and picnics are perhaps not as attractive in winter as they are at other times of the year.
 But what's wrong with a long walk in one of Berlin's many parks, which with a little snow can turn into a real winter wonderland?
 While perhaps not thought of as one of the world's prettiest cities, during winter Berlin shows off its best side: festive Christmas lighting, ice floes on the Spree, and less crowded streets and squares.
 And when it snows, you definitely don't want to miss out on the fun.
 Grab your family and friends and experience wintertime as it should be: pirouettes on the ice at the Erika Hess Ice Stadium, racing toboggans in the Volkspark Rehberge, or a snowball fight in Treptower Park - Berlin offers the best conditions to experience winter at its best.
 Who knows?
 Maybe you will like the capital city better than in summer.

-A sporty start to the new year
+2. Get sporty for the new year

 If you're feeling really brave, you can give yourself a cold shock to the system by taking an icy dip.
 The very intrepid go one step further and join the Berlin Seals (Berliner Seehunde), a group of people who love the cold water.
 Between September and April they meet regularly on Sundays for winter swimming at the Orankesee lido.
 Whether ignorance of the cold or the simple joy of winter, either way you are sure to feel it.

 A real treat awaits all film fans in February, as any serious Oscar candidate will be busy vying for attention at the Berlinale.
-But if you want a chance to see models, films and the like, you should be quick, because seats are in high demand and tickets sell out quickly.
+But if you want a chance to see the films, you should be quick, because seats are in high demand and tickets sell out quickly.

-Dance away the cold
+7. Dance away the cold

 The opportunity to dance away the cold is music to the ears during winter, when a number of national and international artists throng the Berlin music scene at the beginning of the year.
 Whether indie rock in Bi Nuu or top pop in the Max-Schmeling-Halle - if you don't dance now, it's your own fault.
 If you don't mind waiting in long lines in cold weather, you also have the option of dancing hte night away in one of many of Berlin's famous clubs.
 Giant dance halls with big-name DJs will have you sweating in no time.

 If that's not enough, a quick getaway should do the trick: A 40-minute train ride is all you need to arrive at a tropical location.
 Pack your bikini, because the Tropical Islands leisure complex in Brandenburg offers visitors a giant hall with guaranteed fair weather.
 The former airship hanger is the biggest free-standing hall in the world, and now hosts a gigantic climate-controlled waterpark.
 Fruity cocktails, steamy saunas, and a sun lounger on a (fake) Pacific beach - that's what winter is all about...

 These are just a small handful of possible winter activities.
 Besides the Christmas markets in December, you can also visit the more than 170 museums in Berlin, the numerous art galleries, pubs, cafes, and shops.
 There's also indoor minigolf, bowling alleys, movie theatres, saunas, and spas.
 Nearly infinite possibilities await you in the capital.
 Whether you're a fan of the cold or not, Berlin allows you to enjoy winter in all its diversity.